Skip to main content

 This Promise is composed of a Knative and Postgres.
 Installing the Promise on the Platform will have the following side-effects:

-• Three Promises will be installed in the Platform Cluster: Paved Path, Knative and Postgres.
+• Three Promises will be scheduled to the platform Destination: Paved Path, Knative and Postgres.

-• The Knative and Postgres's WCR will be installed on the Worker Cluster.
+• The Knative and Postgres's Dependencies will be scheduled to the worker Destination

 To verify the installation was successful, run: